 What's a Fractional Chief Revenue Officer vs. Traditional Chief Revenue Officer?

 The traditional Chief Revenue Officer is a full-time executive.
-Usually being paid in the $300-500k in salary per year + other benefits.
+Usually being paid $300-500k in salary per year + other benefits.
 They are focused on turning mid size businesses into more complete enterprise oriented businesses.
 Stratifying the sales team, building out a revenue operations program, and focusing on market share.

 A Fractional Chief Revenue Officer designed for small business focuses on helping small businesses that can't afford a traditional Chief Revenue Officer build functional sales and marketing departments.
 Most small businesses try to fix sales or marketing.